mitotic/graphterm/docs/troubleshooting.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The GraphTerm client should work on a Windows browser that supports Websockets, like the  latest versions of Chrome/Firefox/Safari or possibly IE10.
+The GraphTerm client should work on a Windows browser that supports Websockets, like the  latest versions of Chrome/Firefox/Safari or IE10.
 The GraphTerm server is currently not supported on Windows.
 (Although the server is written in pure python, it needs access to the pseudo-terminal device that is only supported on Unix/Linux.)